dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

-Next we have another reusable function that builds upon the previous function to certify an asset with an encoding.
-This function will check for a file with an additional file extension matching the requested encoding.
-For exmaple, if you want to certify `index.html` with `gzip` encoding then it will check for `index.html.gzip` in the previously included asset directory.
+The next function to look at is another reusable function that builds upon the previous function to certify an asset with a specific encoding.
+This function will check for a file with an additional file extension matching the requested encoding in the statically included asset directory.
+For example, when certifying `index.html` with `gzip` encoding this function will check for `index.html.gzip`.
 If the encoded asset exists, then it is certified using the previously defined `certify_asset_response` function.
+This function will silently fail if the encoded file does not exist.
+This is necessary because the frontend project contains assets that will not be encoded, images for example are already in a compressed format so they are not encoded.

 ```rust
 fn certify_asset_with_encoding(